freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/ludic-numbers.md

 ## Instructions

 <section id='instructions'>
-Write a function that returns all the ludic numbers that do not exceed the given number.
+Write a function that returns all the ludic numbers less than or equal to the given number.
 </section>

 ## Tests